-- The battery status indicator shows the remaining battery charge. - Built-in warnings are displayed for low-battery conditions. - The OmniBook automatically turns off when the battery charge gets too low-your session continues when you start recharging the battery or insert a fresh battery. - Data previously saved on any of the drives is not affected by a low battery.
-However, unsaved data could be affected if the battery runs down completely while writing data to the drive.
+- The battery status indicator shows the remaining battery charge. - Built-in warnings are displayed for low-battery conditions. - The OmniBook automatically turns off when the battery charge gets too low-your session continues when you start recharging the battery or insert a fresh battery.

+Data on any of the drives is not affected by a low battery-unless the battery runs down completely while writing data to the drive, or if the battery in a PC RAM card is also low.